simonciversen/A4_FinalProject/README.md

 Eventhough the overall goal of the work tool is still the same as before, because of the changes made, the work tool would be especially helpful in the financial analytics of the contractors building plans.
 The tool will assist in evaluating where the cost of the main structure has its largest potential of cost cut.

-# Description of The Process
+# Description of The Process & Usecase
-The usecase for the tool states that properties from the IFC will be extracted, matched with corresponding price data, and checked if is satisfactory.
+The usecase for the tool states that properties from the IFC will be extracted, matched with corresponding price data, and checked if is satisfactory (see diagram below).
 To be clear, the tool will not on its own check if costs are satisfactory, because doing so depends on the budget of the contracor among other things.
 The usecase describes with what intention the work tool was made.
-The work tool on its own is a part of calculating costs, to ensure that the cost to not exceed the budget.
+The work tool on its own is a part of takes part in calculating costs, to ensure that the expenses do not exceed the budget.

 ![Alt text](Images/diagram.svg)